berkecelik07/Selenium-e2-automation-framework/README.md

-# Automation-framework-e2e
+# Selenium-e2-automation-framework
-End-to-end and API automation frameworks using Selenium and RestAssured
+End-to-end and API automation frameworks using Selenium, and RestAssured